Why auto repair shops lose reviews they earned

 How it works

-- 1Connect the way the shop takes money — Square, QuickBooks, or Stripe — in a few clicks.
-ReviewNudger listens for completed payments; service writers change nothing at the counter.
+- 1Connect the way the shop runs — Shopmonkey natively, or Square, QuickBooks, or Stripe for the payment side — in a few clicks.
+ReviewNudger listens for paid repair orders and completed payments; service writers change nothing at the counter.

-- 2Each paying customer gets the same neutral text or email asking for a Google review, sent after the delay you pick — an hour after pickup or that evening.
-If there is no response, a follow-up email goes out a few days later, and a cooldown keeps regulars from being re-asked on every visit.
+- 2Each paying customer can get the same neutral text or email asking for a Google review by default, sent after the delay you pick — an hour after pickup or that evening.
+If there is no response, your configured follow-up sequence continues, and a cooldown keeps regulars from being re-asked on every visit.

 Frequently asked questions